 Specific Guidance

-For the inspection of this requirement, the inspector(s) should review security plans, implementing procedures, and associated training documentation (to include and ) to verify that the licensee’s daylight and night fire qualification courses, , for enhanced weapons
+For the inspection of this requirement, the inspector(s) should review security plans, implementing procedures, and associated training documentation (to include courses of fire and a sample of training records) to verify that armed members of the security organization meet the licensee’s daylight and night fire weapons qualification courses, as outlined in 10 CFR Part 73, Appendix B, Section VI, for all enhanced weapons not described in 10 CFR Part 73, Appendix B, Section VI.
+All armed personnel assigned duties and responsibilities involving the use of enhanced weapons must be qualified on each enhanced weapon prior to the individual’s being assigned duties to employ those weapons.

-armed members of the security organization meet the daylight and night fire qualification requirements outlined in 10 CFR Part 73, Appendix B, Section VI for each firearm that is applicable to the member’s assigned duties and responsibilities prior to being assigned the duty.
+Verify that armed members of the security organization meet the daylight and night fire qualification requirements outlined in 10 CFR Part 73, Appendix B, Section VI for each firearm that is applicable to the member’s assigned duties and responsibilities prior to being assigned the duty.
 (10 CFR Part 73, App.
 B, Sec.
 VI, F.3.(a) and 10 CFR Part 73, App.
 B, Sec.
 VI, F.3.(b))

 Specific Guidance

-For the inspection of this requirement, the inspector(s) should review security plans, implementing procedures, and associated training documentation (to include courses of fire and a sample of training records) to verify that armed members of the security organization meet the licensee’s daylight and night fire weapons qualification courses, as outlined in 10 CFR Part 73, Appendix B, Section VI, All armed personnel assigned duties and responsibilities involving the use of weapons must be qualified on each weapon the individual assigned.
+For the inspection of this requirement, the inspector(s) should review security plans, implementing procedures, and associated training documentation (to include courses of fire and a sample of training records) to verify that armed members of the security organization meet the licensee’s daylight and night fire weapons qualification courses, as outlined in 10 CFR Part 73, Appendix B, Section VI, and the licensee’s NRC-approved T&Q plan.
+All armed personnel assigned duties and responsibilities involving the use of weapons must be qualified on each weapon type that the individual will be assigned.

+For licensees who use multiple sighting systems, all armed members of the security organization must qualify with the weapon’s primary sighting system and successfully complete familiarization training with applicable weapons using each secondary sighting system (i.e., optics, thermal scope, iron sights) as required to implement the site’s protective strategy.
+The inspector(s) should verify that the qualifying score for annual daylight qualification courses must be an accumulated total of 70 percent with the handgun and shotgun, and 80 percent with the semiautomatic rifle.
+Verify that the qualifying score for annual night fire qualification courses must be an accumulated total of 70 percent with the handgun and shotgun, and 80 percent with the semiautomatic rifle.

 Verify that, before they are assigned armed response duties, that armed members of the security organization qualify with an accumulated total of 80 percent of the maximum obtainable score on the annual tactical qualification.
 (10 CFR Part 73, App.
 B, Sec.
 VI, F.3.(c))